 TGbe editor: Please update the last paragraph in this subclause as shown below:

 The Multiple BSSID-Index element is included in the nontransmitted BSSID profile carried in a Multiple BSSID element, as described in 11.1.3.8 (Multiple BSSID procedure).
-The Multiple BSSID-Index element is included in the Per-STA Profile subelement, corresponding to a reported AP, of a Basic Multi-Link element that is carried in a (Re)Association Response frame if the reported AP corresponds to a nontransmitted BSSID.
+The Multiple BSSID-Index element is included in the Per-STA Profile subelement, corresponding to a reported AP, of a Basic Multi-Link element if the reported AP corresponds to a nontransmitted BSSID and the Complete Profile subfield is set to 1.
 The use of the Multiple BSSID element and frames is described inAlso see 11.10.14 (Multiple BSSID set).

 Fix 3: Per-STA profile provides incomplete information when reported AP is a nonTxBSSID.